-Continue to obtain training from the Center for Capacity Building on Minorities with Disabilities to assist staff in developing a strategy to reach more Hispanic and other minority consumers in urban areas.
+Continue to obtain training for capacity building on minorities with disabilities to assist staff in developing a strategy to reach more Hispanic and other minority consumers in urban areas.

 CILs will work to establish a liaison with local businesses within a catchment area that are of the same cultural background as some of the individuals who fall under our underserved criteria in hopes that those businesses could open doors of communication for individuals with language and cultural barriers.